 3.4.1 Site Staff.
 Contractor shall ensure that there are at all times at the Site sufficient suitably qualified and experienced personnel to supervise and perform the Work at the Site and to direct the operating and maintenance personnel in the start-up, commissioning and testing of the Facility.

 3.4.2 Key Personnel.
-Contractor shall appoint suitably qualified and experienced Persons acceptable to Owner to fill the posts listed in Exhibit S. Contractor shall maintain such posts in connection with the Work as long as reasonably necessary to fulfill Contractor’s obligations under this Agreement and shall not remove or replace personnel holding such posts without Owner’s prior written approval, which approval shall not be unreasonably withheld or delayed.
-Contractor shall submit the resumes of the Persons nominated to fill the positions listed on Exhibit S to Owner for review, comment, or rejection prior to their appointment.
+Contractor shall appoint suitably qualified and experienced Persons acceptable to Construction Manager to fill the posts listed in Exhibit S. Contractor shall maintain such posts in connection with the Work as long as reasonably necessary to fulfill Contractor’s obligations under this Agreement and shall not remove or replace personnel holding such posts without Construction Manager’s prior written approval, which approval shall not be unreasonably withheld or delayed.
+Contractor shall submit the resumes of the Persons nominated to fill the positions listed on Exhibit S to Construction Manager for review, comment, or rejection prior to their appointment.
 One post designated on Exhibit S shall have full authority to act on behalf of Contractor for all purposes in connection with this Agreement.
-Contractor shall notify Owner of the normal workplace(s) of the Person who holds such post and provide Owner with a telephone number where such person can be reached twenty-four (24) hours a day, seven (7) days a week.
-Another post designated on Exhibit S shall be held by a Person employed at the Site from the commencement of Work on the Site until Substantial Completion to supervise all work done on the Site and to receive all instructions related to Site activities given by or on behalf of Owner.
+Contractor shall notify Construction Manager of the normal workplace(s) of the Person who holds such post and provide Construction Manager with a telephone number where such person can be reached twenty-four (24) hours a day, seven (7) days a week.
+Another post designated on Exhibit S shall be held by a Person employed at the Site from the commencement of Work on the Site until Substantial Completion to supervise all work done on the Site and to receive all instructions related to Site activities given by or on behalf of Construction Manager.
 Whenever such Person is absent from the Site, Contractor shall nominate a suitable Person to act as his or her deputy.

 3.4.3 Objection to Representative.
-Owner shall be entitled by notice to Contractor to object to any representative or Person listed on Exhibit S employed by Contractor in the execution of the Work who shall, in Owner’s reasonable opinion, be incompetent or negligent, or engaged in misconduct, and Contractor shall promptly remove or ensure the removal of such Person from the Work and appoint a suitable replacement.
+Construction Manager shall be entitled by notice to Contractor to object to any representative or Person listed on Exhibit S employed by Contractor in the execution of the Work who shall, in Construction Manager’s reasonable opinion, be incompetent or negligent, or engaged in misconduct, and Contractor shall promptly remove or ensure the removal of such Person from the Work and appoint a suitable replacement.

 3.4.4 Labor Relations.
-Contractor shall not enter into labor contracts required for the performance of the Work without Owner’s prior written approval, which approval shall not be unreasonably withheld or delayed.
+Contractor shall not enter into labor contracts required for the performance of the Work without Construction Manager’s prior written approval, which approval shall not be unreasonably withheld or delayed.
 Contractor shall use all reasonable efforts in the employment of labor and Subcontractors (whether directly or indirectly employed) so as not to cause any conflict or interference with or between the various trades, or any delay in the performance of Contractor’s obligations.
 Contractor shall be responsible for all labor relations matters of its employees and those of its Subcontractors relating to the Work and shall use (and cause its Subcontractors to use) reasonable efforts to maintain harmony among their work forces.
 Contractor shall use (and cause its Subcontractors to use) reasonable efforts and judgment as an experienced contractor to adopt and implement policies and practices designed to avoid work stoppages, slowdowns, disputes, and strikes.

 3.4.5 Employment of Qualified Personnel.
 Whenever required by Law or GIP, Contractor will employ licensed personnel to perform professional services in performance of the Work.